ryleelyman/Site/_includes/bio.md

 I like thinking about topics related to outer automorphisms of free groups and mapping classes of surface diffeomorphisms.
-I'm curious about geometric topology, geometric group theory, Teichmüller theory, tropical geometry, orbifolds, etc.
+I'm curious about geometric topology, geometric group theory, Teichmüller theory, tropical geometry, orbifolds, cube complexes, etc.
 Curriculum Vitae: [PDF]

 I earned my PhD in Mathematics from [Tufts University](https://math.tufts.edu), where my advisor was [Kim Ruane](http://www.tufts.edu/~kruane01/).
 In the fall I will be a postdoc at
 [Rutgers University–Newark](https://sasn.rutgers.edu/academics-admissions/academic-departments/mathematics-computer-science).
-My advisor at Rutgers is Lee Mosher.
+My mentor at Rutgers is Lee Mosher.

 My email address is <rylee.lyman@rutgers.edu>.